KarelZe/thesis/references/obsidian/📖chapters/🏅Feature importance results.md

 Visually, the trade price and quotes at the exchange or inter-exchange level are most important and most frequently used.
 This aligns with our intuition, as these features are core to the quote rule and numerous hybrid algorithms.
 Also, quote-based algorithms are among the best performing in our dataset.
 Aside from the trade price, features required to estimate the tick rule attain only low attention scores.
 Considering the devastating performance of tick-based algorithms in option trade classification, this is expected.
 Features from the depth and trade size rule, such as the trade size, are used selectively.
 For classification of trades at the quotes, option-specific feature like the issue type, moneyness, time to maturity, or daily trading volume of the option series receive relatively high attention scores.
 Overall, derived features, like the proximity to quotes, attain only low attention scores, which can be indication that the Transformer can synthesise the feature from the *raw* bid, ask and trade price itself.

 The model assigns the highest attention scores to features found in the quote rule and hybrids there-off.
 Due to the existing link to rule-based trade classification, it is tempting to explore, if the fine-grained patterns learned by specific attention heads translate to existing trade classification rules i. e., if specific tokens attend to features that are jointly used in rule-based classification.
 This information is sacrificed when aggregating over multiple attention heads and layers, as done for cref-fig, but readily available from individual attention heads.
 To further analyse this aspect, we adapt the approach of ([[@clarkWhatDoesBERT2019]]4) to our setting.
-Figure cref-fig depicts the result for selected attention heads involved in classifying a trade *at the quote*.
-All num-32 attention heads are visualised in the appendix.

 ![[layer_3_head_0.png]]
 (layer 3, head 0)